una-language/una-language/readme.md

 ##### <--

 Write here about await
-Write here about await Promise.all (when multiple operators)
+Write here about await of multiple lines (I think not to do it like Promise.all but just as sync symmetry)

 ##### -->